Rayed1/DataES/Readme.md

 Your web browser will automatically open with the running application! 🎉

-🖼️ Project Showcase

-Screenshots of your application would go here.
-They are highly recommended for a great README!

-AI Data Quality Assistant	Advanced EDA Dashboard [Image of the main page with suggestions]	[Image of the feature analysis page with tabs] Anomaly Detection with AI Root Cause	End-to-End Data Lineage [Image of the anomaly scatter plot]	[Image of the multi-file lineage graph] 🌟 Key Achievements & Hackathon Objectives Addressed

 This project successfully implements the core requirements of the challenge:

 ✅ Flagging of Data Quality Issues: Implemented with a precise, evidence-based diagnostic engine.